6. ch-image

 , the context directory is still available in this case.--force[=MODE]

-Use unprivileged build workarounds of mode
+Use unprivileged build with root emulation mode

 MODE